jjlynch2/OsteoSort/README.md

 Re-wrote all file output into output_options() including TPS, excel, and plots.

+Added pca_align() function to return rotated PCA scores for alignment prior to 3D analysis

 Re-wrote the backend for Hausdorff with RcppParallel to use parallel processing for large point clouds. max_directional_hausdorff_rcpp(), mean_directional_hausdorff_rcpp(), dilated_directional_hausdorff_rcpp()